cybercongress/cybercongress/README.md

 From serejandmyself

 Over 40 years ago, Earth launched Voyager 1 and 2 into deep space.
-Until today, this mission [is ongoing](https://voyager.jpl.nasa.gov/mission/status/) and keeps uniting us as species and gives all of us hope.
+Today this mission [is ongoing](https://voyager.jpl.nasa.gov/mission/status/) and keeps uniting us as a species, giving all of us hope.
 With the Voyagers, our species sent the [`golden record`](https://voyager.jpl.nasa.gov/golden-record/whats-on-the-record/) to space, assembled out of 115 images and a variety of natural sounds, such as those made by surf, wind and thunder, birds, whales, and other animals.
 To this, they added musical selections from different cultures and eras, and spoken greetings from Earth-people in fifty-five languages.

-That record carries what we believe in, with this, below, we have outlined the goals and values that we believe in the most.
-This is a hard mission, as our foremost wish is freedom and outlining anything when speaking of freedom is hard.

-## The Idea
-We do not believe in captchas.
-We do not believe in KYC.
-We do not believe in licensing and any other similar to the above-mentioned bullshit.
-We do believe in code.
-We believe in innovation and in making use of our knowledge to make the world a slightly better place for our children.
-However, blockchain technology has opened the opportunity for development which was previously impossible. [cyber~Congress](https://mainnet.aragon.org/#/cybercongress), is a sovereign self-funded community of scientists, developers, engineers and craftsmen who create on its mission the foundation for a new kind of existence.

-Over 40 years ago, Earth launched Voyager 1 and 2 into deep space.
-Until today, this mission [is ongoing](https://voyager.jpl.nasa.gov/mission/status/) and keeps uniting us as species and gives all of us hope.
-With the Voyagers, our species sent the [`golden record`](https://voyager.jpl.nasa.gov/golden-record/whats-on-the-record/) to space, assembled out of 115 images and a variety of natural sounds, such as those made by surf, wind and thunder, birds, whales, and other animals.
-To this, they added musical selections from different cultures and eras, and spoken greetings from Earth-people in fifty-five languages.

-That record carries what we believe in, with this, below, we have outlined the goals and values that we believe in the most.
-This is a hard mission, as our foremost wish is freedom and outlining anything when speaking of freedom is hard.
+That record holds what we believe in.
+Below, we have outlined the goals and values that we believe in the most.
+This is a hard mission as our foremost wish is freedom, and outlining anything when speaking of freedom is hard.

 ## The Idea
 We do not believe in captchas.
 We do not believe in KYC.
 We do not believe in licensing and any other similar to the above-mentioned bullshit.
 We do believe in code.
 We believe in innovation and in making use of our knowledge to make the world a slightly better place for our children.
 However, blockchain technology has opened the opportunity for development which was previously impossible. [cyber~Congress](https://mainnet.aragon.org/#/cybercongress), is a sovereign self-funded community of scientists, developers, engineers and craftsmen who create on its mission the foundation for a new kind of existence.